 “It was only after the so-called ‘Final Warning Letter’ from the commissars in Brussels that scientists were able to develop counter-measures to reduce nitrogen dioxide levels.
 This was back in 2017.”

 Professor Müller took a sip from his water bottle, and as he screwed the lid on said, “Most of you weren’t even born by then.”

-A handful of students, the ones listening to every word, the ones in the front desks, they laughed.
+A handful of students, the ones listening to every word, the ones in the front desks, laughed.